badsyntax/react-seed/README.md

 import './scss/app.scss';
 ```

-Sass include paths can be adjusted in the `webpack.config.js` file.
+* Sass include paths can be adjusted in the `webpack.config.js` file.

-All imported Sass/CSS is run through Autoprefixer.
+* All CSS (compiled or otherwise) is run through Autoprefixer.
+* CSS files are combined in the order in which they are imported in JavaScript, thus
+you should always import your CSS/Sass before importing any other JavaScript files.

 ## HTML files